linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 The market convention is to think of a yield spread as the difference between the yield to maturity on a particular bond and the yield on a comparable-maturity Treasury.
 However, this is inappropriate because, as we have explained, there is not one rate at which all cash flows should be discounted but a set of spot rates or, equivalently, forward rates.
 Given that this is the correct procedure for discounting, market participants determine the spread over the issuer's spot-rate curve or forward rates.
 In terms of our binomial interest-rate tree, it is the constant spread that when added to all the forward rates on the tree will make the theoretical value equal to the market price.
 The constant spread that satisfies this condition is called the option-adjusted spread (OAS).
 The spread is referred to as an option-adjusted spread because the spread takes into consideration the option embedded in the issue.

-Returning to our illustration, if the observed market price is  $101, the OAS would be the constant spread added to every forward rate in Exhibit 21-9 that will make the theoretical value equal to$ 101.
+Returning to our illustration, if the observed market price is  \$101, the OAS would be the constant spread added to every forward rate in Exhibit 21-9 that will make the theoretical value equal to\$ 101.
 In this case, that spread is 23.2 basis points, as can be verified in Exhibit 21-13.

 As with the value of a bond with an embedded option, the OAS will depend on the volatility assumption.
 For a given bond price, the higher the interest-rate volatility assumed, the lower is the OAS for a callable bond and the higher is the OAS for a putable bond.